redmod-team/profit/doc/run_system.rst

 component which registers the new variant so that it can be called using its identifier.
-To select a specific variant of a component, it’s identifier has to be selected in the configuration as the respective component’s *class* (see for example listing [lst:json-conf]).
-For the most commonly customized components *Preprocessor*, *Postprocessor* and *Worker*, which all override only a single method in most cases, an additional function-decorator was provided which wraps a given function to provide the same functionality as the subclass with minimal effort (see for example listing [lst:wrap]).
+To select a specific variant of a component, it’s identifier has to be selected in the configuration as the respective component’s *class* (see for example listing 2).
+For the most commonly customized components *Preprocessor*, *Postprocessor* and *Worker*, which all override only a single method in most cases, an additional function-decorator was provided which wraps a given function to provide the same functionality as the subclass with minimal effort (see for example listing 3).

-The default components of  are implemented using the same decorators and one of the default components, the *JSON Postprocessor* is given in listing [lst:json-post].
+The default components of *proFit* are implemented using the same decorators and one of the default components, the *JSON Postprocessor* is given in listing 1.
 The *post* method is the main method which is called to process the simualtion’s output while *handle\_config* is used to process the *post*-section of the config file.
-An example of this *post*-section where the *JSON Postprocessor* was selected is given in listing [lst:json-conf].
+An example of this *post*-section where the *JSON Postprocessor* was selected is given in listing 2.

 ::